 The Strand Theatre is a landmark of cultural and historical importance.
-Located in the heart of downtown Plattsburgh, the Strand was originally built as a Vaudeville Theatre in 1924 and is currently on the National Registry of Historic Places.
+Located in the heart of downtown Plattsburgh, NY, the Strand Theatre was originally built as a Vaudeville Theatre in 1924 and is currently on the National Register of Historic Places.
 In 2004, The Strand Center for the Arts (formerly the North Country Cultural Center for the Arts) purchased the Theatre and has since undertaken a Capital Campaign to restore the Theatre to its former glory.

 Currently, The Strand Center for the Arts has completed renovations totaling more than 3 million dollars, with more still to be done.
 It is a place to — see independent films, take in quality performances by local and touring musicians, actors, dancers, — a showcase for the arts in the community.

 Since 2011, the Strand Theatre has received a new roof, new electrical wiring, new heating/ventilation/air conditioning, a sprinkler system, new seats, and the restoration of the auditorium.
 The most recent phase includes renovations to the basement to add dressing rooms, the installation of HD cinema equipment (projector, screen, surround sound) and main drape/valances.
 The final phase will include lighting, sound and rigging equipment, which is needed to attract and host premier performances.

 In 2004, the Strand Theatre received a generous donation by Leonard and Louise Johnson of Hingham, MA., of a 1924 Wurlitzer Opus 970 organ.
 In 2011, the organ underwent an extensive restoration through a generous donation and was installed in the Theatre in 2013.